-When U.S. House Speaker John W. McCormack announced his plans to retire at the end of the 91st Congress, Hicks launched a campaign for his seat.
-The Massachusetts congressional district encompassed a sliver of Boston running north to south through ethnically diverse neighborhoods that included the Italian North End, Irish–dominated sections of South Boston, the African–American enclave of Roxbury, and the racially mixed Dorchester area.
-Hicks held a great name recognition advantage over the other chief candidates for the Democratic primary nomination—a prominent African–American attorney, David S. Nelson, and widely respected State Senator John Joseph “Joe” Moakley.
-Voters were so familiar with Hicks that she was able to avoid such racially divisive issues as busing, to embrace a general platform of “law and order” and to campaign at a less frenetic pace than her opponents.
-She reprised her old slogan, “You know where I stand,” skipped television ads, kept the press at arm’s length, and refused to appear in debates with Moakley or Nelson.
-The primary largely became a referendum on Hicks, supported by stalwarts on the busing issues and opposed by those who dismissed her as a bigot.5 Nelson’s appeal to black constituents was simple: “Get it together or Louise will.”6 But Moakley and Nelson split the anti–Hicks vote, allowing her to win the September 15 primary; she beat Moakley, the runner–up, by a margin of about 10 percent.7 Nomination in the heavily Democratic district was tantamount to certain election.
+When U.S. House Speaker John W. McCormack announced his plans to retire at the end of the 91st Congress (1969–1971), Hicks launched a campaign for his seat.
+The Massachusetts congressional district encompassed a sliver of Boston running north to south through ethnically diverse neighborhoods that included the Italian North End, Irish-dominated sections of South Boston, the African-American enclave of Roxbury, and the racially mixed Dorchester area.
+Hicks held a great name recognition advantage over the other chief candidates for the Democratic primary nomination—a prominent African-American attorney, David S. Nelson, and widely respected state senator John Joseph Moakley.
+Voters were so familiar with Hicks that she was able to avoid such racially divisive issues as busing to embrace a general platform of “law and order” and to campaign at a less frenetic pace than her opponents.
+She reprised her old slogan, “You Know Where I Stand,” skipped television ads, kept the press at arm’s length, and refused to appear in debates with Moakley or Nelson.
+The primary largely became a referendum on Hicks, supported by stalwarts on the busing issues and opposed by those who dismissed her as a bigot.5 Nelson’s appeal to Black constituents was “Get it together or Louise will.”6 But Moakley and Nelson split the anti-Hicks vote, allowing her to win the September 15 primary; she beat Moakley, the runner-up, by a margin of about 10 percent.7 Nomination in the heavily Democratic district was tantamount to certain election.
 During the fall campaign for the general election, Hicks ratcheted up her platform of law and order, attacking Mayor Kevin White for the city’s high crime rate.
-She promised to “do more for Boston on the federal level” and dominated a three–way race by capturing 59 percent of the vote against Republican Laurence Curtis and Independent Daniel J. Houton.8
+She promised to “do more for Boston on the federal level” and dominated a three-way race by capturing 59 percent of the vote against Republican Laurence Curtis and Independent Daniel J. Houton.8

-In her 1972 bid for re–election to the House, Hicks confronted a district race in which reapportionment (based on 1970 Census figures), had reshaped her constituency.
-Her Boston district had been reconfigured to include more than 100,000 suburban constituents, while the Dorchester area, an Irish working–class stronghold for Hicks, had been stripped out.16 Though she easily won the Democratic primary, she lost narrowly in a four–way general election to Joe Moakley, who ran this time on the Independent–Conservative ticket.
-Moakley edged Hicks out with 70,571 to 67,143 votes (43 percent to 41 percent of the total vote).17 In 1973, Moakley switched his affiliation to the Democratic Party and was re–elected to 14 consecutive terms.
+In her 1972 bid for re-election to the House, Hicks confronted a district race in which reapportionment (based on 1970 Census figures) had reshaped her constituency.
+Her Boston district had been reconfigured to include more than 100,000 suburban constituents, while the Dorchester area, which included many Irish working-class voters loyal to Hicks, had been stripped out.16 Though she easily won the Democratic primary, she lost narrowly in a four-way general election to Joe Moakley, who ran this time on the Independent-Conservative ticket.
+Moakley edged Hicks out with 70,571 to 67,143 votes (43 percent to 41 percent of the total vote).17 In 1973 Moakley switched his affiliation to the Democratic Party and was re-elected to 14 consecutive terms.